ABOUT

 Bio

 Lizi Budagashvili (B.2000) is an artist born and raised in Tbilisi, Georgia.
-She is currently based in NYC pursuing her MFA at New York Academy of Art.
+She is currently based in NYC pursuing her MFA at the New York Academy of Art.
 She received her BFA from Ringling College of Art and Design.
 Her work reflects the life experiences of having to spend years away from her motherland.

 Her figurative paintings and prints are based on childhood experiences and explore dissociation from home while reproducing a nostalgic feeling evoked by distant memories.